 Item December 31

-2023 2022
+2024 2023

 At amortized cost

-Accounts receivable 57,955 \$53,488
+Accounts receivable \$37,451 \$57,955

-Less: Loss allowance (7) -
+Less: Impairment loss allowance - (7)

-Net \$57,948 \$53,488
+Net \$37,451 \$57,948

-(1) The company sells products mainly by collecting letters of credit in advance, and accounts receivable refers to the funds that have not yet been processed in the bank.
-The general work process can be collected in about 6 to 10 days.

-(2) The company adopts a simplified method to recognize the provision loss of accounts receivable based on the expected credit loss during the duration.
+- (1) The company sells products mainly by collecting letters of credit in advance, and accounts receivable refers to the funds that have not yet been processed in the bank.
+The general work process can be collected in about 6 to 10 days. - (2) The company adopts a simplified method to recognize the provision loss of accounts receivable based on the expected credit loss during the duration.
 The expected credit loss during the duration is calculated using a provision matrix, which takes into account the customer's past default history, current financial situation and industry economic trends.
-As the company's credit loss historical experience shows that there is no significant difference in the loss patterns of different customer groups, the provision matrix does not further distinguish customer groups, and the expected credit loss rate is determined by the number of days overdue accounts receivable.

-(3) The Company measured the allowance for notes receivable. and accounts receivable to the provision matrix (including related parties):
+As the company's credit loss historical experience shows that there is no significant difference in the loss patterns of different customer groups, the provision matrix does not further distinguish customer groups, and the expected credit loss rate is determined by the number of days overdue accounts receivable. - (3) The Company measured the allowance for notes receivable. and accounts receivable to the provision matrix (including related parties):